Show us what you've got!

 These guidelines will ensure that we are able to review all of your artwork that is submitted digitally.
-Please upload your images to a Google Drive and send the link to: email@example.com
+Please upload images of your artwork (in a single PDF) or a link to a Google Drive containing images of your artwork, as part of your online application.

 Include a description (Image List) of the contents (file number, title, medium, date) as a document file.
 If you wish, you may write a short description (100 words max.) of each artwork to help us understand your intention, idea or process.
 It is your responsibility to ensure that all material reaches us in a readable format.
 It's a good idea to test your material on a second computer before you submit it to make sure that it is readable.

-10 - 15 digital images and one video (maximum five minutes), for works that require both still and video documentation.
+- 10 - 15 digital images and a link to one video (maximum five minutes), for works that require both still and video documentation.

 File names must be in the following format: 01initials.jpg (image number, applicant's name).
 The image numbers must correspond to the Image List (description of digital images and/or video).
 Do not use punctuation, spaces, more than 45 characters per file name or special characters in your file names.